ArthurB2077/argent-bank/README.md

 # Argent Bank API
+This project allow a user to connect in his client bank account.
+An auth system is functionnal and the user can consults his specific's data after had been authenticated.

-# Getting Started with client
+## Getting Started with client

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).